-Although there is likely a combination of reasons explaining why some children have problems with aggression, two culprits have recently been confirmed in respected professional journals: violent video games and children of deployed military soldiers.
+Although there is a combination of reasons why some children have problems with aggression, two reasons have been confirmed in respected professional journals.
+They are the use of violent video games and watching violent television shows.

 A study published in the November 2008 issue of Pediatrics revealed important information about the effect violent video games have on children.
 After assessing American and Japanese children’s video game habits and their level of physical aggression against each other, the researchers concluded that exposure to violent video games was a causal risk factor for aggression and violence in those children.

 “…habitual violent VGP [Video Game Play] increases long-term AB [Aggressive Behavior] by producing general changes in ACs [Aggressive Cognitions], and this occurs regardless of sex, age, initial aggressiveness, and parental involvement.
 These robust effects support the long-term predictions of social-cognitive theories of aggression and confirm that these effects generalize across culture.
 Because of the large number of youths and adults who play violent video games, improving our understanding of the effects is a significant research goal that has important implications for theory, public health, and intervention strategies designed to reduce negative effects or to enhance potential positive effects.”